gearpump/gearpump/docs/README.md

     LIBCURL = '/usr/lib/libcurl.dylib'
 ```

-Kramdown is needed for Markdown processing and the Python based Pygments is used for syntax
-highlighting.

 # How to Build
 Command `./build_doc.sh` can be used to create a full document folder under site/.